 Temporary insurance cover can come in very handy for those who are learning to drive.
 Provisional drivers may need to be insured on a relative’s or friend’s car while they learn.
 Rather than alter the owner of the car’s insurance policy to add the learner, a temporary policy can be taken out and could save a lot of money.

 The benefits of having temporary car insurance for new drivers are similar to learner drivers.
-If you have recently passed your driving test and don’t yet own a car, it can be handy to take out a short-term policy to continue to drive the relative’s or friend’s car.
+If you have recently passed your driving test and don’t yet own a car, it can be handy to take out a short-term policy to drive a relative’s or friend’s car.
 Car insurance for beginner drivers are often the most expensive policies, therefore, temporarily having this kind of policy could potentially save a lot of money.